Arkanii/symfony-website-docker/README.md

+# I created [another project](https://github.com/Arkanii/symfovite) with all knowledge I learned on working on this project.
+I will focus on this one so I set this repository read-only.

 # Symfony Website Docker

 I learned Docker with [this](https://github.com/dunglas/symfony-docker) project, and I try to implement my own logic into this one.